Christopher-Quattrocchi/research-and-planning/README.md

 3/25
 Had to upgrade dydx-v3-python to work with sepolia network.
 Surprisingly, this didn't break dependencies.
 Bot can now successfully close open orders

 BUGFIX: Typo prevented bot from constructing market prices.
 Resolved

+Tried for a while to calculate cointegration and save cointegrated pairs.
+Was using a newer, apparently better method to calculate cointegration, but I couldn't get it to work with the API somehow.
+The old version is fine, and should do what it needs to.
+I don't understand why the newer version doesn't work and would like to.

+Bot saves cointegrated pairs to a csv file

+Working on bot agent